-Remove all sources of voltage to the equipment: the grid, the PV array and any auxiliary power supply.
+Remove all sources of voltage to the equipment: grid, PV array and any auxiliar supply.

-After setting the AC thermomagnetic circuit breaker and DC isolating switch to OFF, wait at least 10 minutes before opening the door.
+After setting the AC thermomagnetic circuit breaker and DC circuit breaker to OFF, wait at least 10 minutes before opening the door.
 Internal capacitances may still hold hazardous voltages.